 The biggest take away, don’t be complacent with your current level of understanding.
 If something intrigues you or perplexes you, find the leading expert in the topic and have them break it down in a simple way.
 No simpiler.

-Plae Summits are going down all over the world through 2017.
-Check the locations and speaker line ups and make the investment.
+Plae Summits are all now available on the Plae Pro app for free.
+Check out the speaker line up above and make the time investment.
 Then tweet at @PfaffSC, @Coach_BrettB, @LorenLandow and @DerekMHansen and let them know how much you want to learn from them on the premiere podcast in strength and conditioning, Power Athlete Radio!

 MS, CSCS, SCCC, CHES